megabyte112/megabyte112-mc-resourcepack/README.md

 - Spyglass becoming the "WHAT" meme
 - Ocean title screen
 - Custom Splashes
+- Meme paintings, and also nice scenery paintings
 - 3D flowers and mushrooms
 - A LOT of renamed items (Sheep -> Shep, Shulker -> Shukler, Kelp -> Klep, etc)
 - Netherite tools and armor have visible diamonds that glow in the dark
+- Plus many more I forgot to mention!

 Download from the releases page (on the right) and place it in your minecraft directory's resourcepacks folder, there's no need to unzip.